NinjaRMM/ninjaone_automation_screening/README.md

 Feel free to do the parameters as you see fit, the above is just an example.

 ## Step 3
 Read the `step-three-six-degrees.feature` file in the `step3/` directory.
 Here we would like you to implement a [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#:~:text=Six%20Degrees%20of%20Kevin%20Bacon%20or%20Bacon's%20Law%20is%20a,ultimately%20leads%20to%20prolific%20American) implementation from requirements in the feature file.
-The application can be written in any programming language, but we implore you to write it in a language you are most comfortable with so you can show off your skillsets.
-A commandline application and/or script is expected.
+The application must be written in C#, C++, Java or Kotlin; we recommend you to write it in the language you are most comfortable with of our the four options so you can show off your skillsets.
+A commandline application is expected.

 Example execution set: